idanhuang/Learning_Note/Shallow Copy and Deep Copy.md

 ## Introduction
 In object-oriented programming, object copying is creating a copy of an existing object.
 The result object is called object copy or simply copy.
 There are two main copy methods: Shallow Copy and Deep Copy.

+## Value type and Reference type
+A variable of a value type contains an instance of the type.
+In C# value types include
+- simple types: bool, byte, char, decimal, double, float, int, long, sbyte, short, uint, ulong, ushort
+- enum types
+- structure type
+- nullable value type

+Unlike the value-type variables, a reference-type variable doesn't store the values directly.
+Instead, it stores an address where the value is stored.
+In other words, a refernce-type variable contains a pointer to another memory location that holds the data.
+In C#, reference types include
+- String
+- Array (even if its element are value types)
+- Class
+- Delegate

 ## Shallow Copy
 Shallow copy is a field by field copy.
-If the field value is a primitive type, then shallow copy copies the value.
-If the field value is a reference type, then shallow copy copies the reference, i.e., source and copy share the same memeory.
+If the field is value type, then shallow copy copies the value.
+If the field is reference type, then shallow copy copies the reference instead of copying the object that the reference points to.
+So the original object and copied object are not 100% disjoint, which means any changes made to the copied object will be reflected in the original object and vice versa.

 ![Shallow Copy](img/ShallowCopy.PNG)